canro91/canro91.github.io/_posts/2024-02-05-LessonsOnAFinishedProject.md

 ## Lesson 2: Once you touch it, you own it

+_"You only have to add your changes to this existing component.
+It's already working."_

-At some point, we needed to extend an existing feature.
+I bet you have heard that, too.
+That was what our Product Owner told us to extend an existing feature.
 We needed to import an Excel file with a list of guests into a group event.

-"You only have to add your changes on top of this existing component.
-It's already working."
-I bet you have heard that, too.
-That was what our Product Owner told us.

 The next thing we knew was that the already-working component had issues.
-The original team was [laid off]({% post_url 2023-08-21-OnLayoffs %}), and we couldn't get our questions answered or count on them to fix those issues.
+[The original team was laid off]({% post_url 2023-08-21-OnLayoffs %}), and we couldn't get our questions answered or count on them to fix those issues.
+We were in the dark.

 What was a simple coding task turned out to be a longer one.
+Weeks later, we were still fixing issues and closing tickets.
+Nothing related to our task.

 Before starting to work on top of an "already-working" feature, I learned to test it and give a list of existing issues.
 Otherwise, those existing issues will appear as bugs in our changes.
-And people will start asking questions: "Why are you taking so much time on this?
-It's a simple task."
+And people will start asking questions: _"Why are you taking so much time on this?
+It's a simple task.
+It was already working."_

+After that time, I realized something similar had happened in every job I've been in.
+I didn't see that coming in this project.

 Lesson learned!
 Once you touch it, you own it!

 Voilà!
 These are the lessons I learned from this project: have uncomfortable conversations and test already-working features.
 Also, this project made me think it's better to hire a decent developer who can be mentored and coached than a "rock star" who can't get along with the team.

 For more career lessons, check [five lessons from my first five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}), [three lessons I learned after a "failed" project]({% post_url 2022-12-17-LessonsOnAFailedProject %}) and [things I wish I knew before working as a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}).